functorz-tech/momen_doc/buildUI/canvas.md

 ---
 description: >-
-  Learn how to use Momen canvas to build app
+  Learn how to use Momen canvas to build an app
 ---
-# Canvas operations
+# Canvas Operations

 ## Hierarchical Structure
-Pages Pages and container components support nesting other components.
+Pages and container components support nesting other components.
 The component tree in the left sidebar displays these nesting relationships.

 ![](../.gitbook/assets/design/select_and_display_.png)

-> Currently, Cross-level dragging to adjust nesting is unavailable; use the cut-and-paste method instead.
+> Currently, cross-level dragging to adjust nesting is unavailable; use the cut-and-paste method instead.

 Components at the same level follow a display order: newer components overlay older ones.
 To control the display order, drag components in the left sidebar or use the "Move" option in the right-click menu.
 You can also use the following shortcuts: